 As a budding mathematician in the early 1960s I was fascinated with the new field of computing and the basic processes behind their operation.
 Deep down most of what a computer does is add binary numbers (strings of 0s and 1s).
 This is accomplished through some very simple and basic switches, known as gates.
 The "AND" gate gives an output of 1 if both the inputs are 1.
 The "OR" gate gives an output of 1 if either of the inputs is 1.
 And "NOT" gate gives the opposite of its single input (1 for an input of 0, and 0 for an input of 1).
 Assemble these three gates in particular way and you can add two binary digits.
 String these assemblies together and you can add binary numbers.
 And from there you can build a computer.

 The first generation of computers, such as the one Alan Turing's team built to break the Enigma code, used mechanical switches.
 My simple, very rudimenatry, computer likewise used mechanical switches—electromagnet coils which flipped a switch when a current passed through them.
 My father was in the electrical cabling business so I had all the wire I needed.
-I built a machine to wind the wire into coils, fixed them to a board, wired them up as AND, OR and NOT gates, and sent the output to a row of lights.
+I built a machine to wind the wire into coils, fixed them to a board, wired them up as AND, OR and NOT gates, connected them to buttons to input binary numbers, and sent the output to a row of lights.
 And I had my first computer.

 A few years later while studying maths at Cambridge University, I got to experience a second generation computer—EDSAC2, one of the early experimental computers at the Cambridge Computing Lab.
 This generation of computers used electronic valves (otherwise known as vacuum tubes) for its switches.
 In 1965, I went along to its decommissioning and took away one of its trays of valves and other electronic components.
 This I hung proudly on the wall of my student room.
 Recently I read of a team who were trying to reconstruct the EDSAC2, and were looking for anyone who might have information on how it worked.
 If I had kept that tray of electrical gear it might have become very useful.
 But sadly it was eventually thrown out.